xraypy/xraylarch/doc/index.rst

 Larch
 =====================================

-Larch is an open-source library and set of :ref:`applications <larch_app_table>` for processing and analyzing X-ray absorption and fluorescence spectroscopy data and X-ray fluorescence and diffraction image data from synchrotron beamlines.
+Larch is an open-source Python library and set of :ref:`applications
+<larch_app_table>` for processing and analyzing X-ray absorption and
+fluorescence spectroscopy data and X-ray fluorescence and diffraction image data from synchrotron beamlines.
 Larch provides a comprehensive set fo analysis tools for X-ray absorption fine-structure spectroscopy (XAFS), including both X-ray absorption near-edge spectroscopy (XANES) and extended X-ray absorption fine-structure spectroscopy (EXAFS).
 Larch also provides visualization and analysis tools for X-ray fluorescence (XRF) spectra and XRF and X-ray diffraction (XRD) images as collected at scanning X-ray microprobe beamlines.

 Larch is written in Python and relies on the excellent scientific python libraries including `numpy`_, `scipy`_, `h5py`_,